Feral parakeets in Great Britain: Ecological impact

 Concerns have been raised by Hazel Jackson, an expert in invasive species and conservation at the University of Kent, over the impact of the growing numbers of rose-ringed parakeets in south-east England.
 Scientific research programmes have analysed the behaviour of parakeets and found that they compete with native bird species and bats for food and nesting sites.
 Parakeets have been shown to deter smaller birds due to their behaviour and noise; their large size means that they often crowd small bird feeders, further increasing competition for resources and disrupting local ecosystems.

-The detrimental effect of competitive exclusion has been likened to the impact of the introduction of grey squirrel on the red squirrel.
+The detrimental effect of competitive exclusion has been likened to the impact of the introduction of grey squirrels on the red squirrel.
 However, rose-ringed parakeets do have natural predators native to Britain: ornithologists have observed an increase in the population of birds of prey in London, and have reported sparrowhawks, peregrine falcons, and hobbies preying on parakeets.

 Rose-ringed parakeets are considered a pest in many countries such as Israel, where large swarms of parakeets can have a devastating effect on certain crops, and there is concern that the rapidly growing parakeet population could have unforeseen environmental impact in Britain.
-In 2009, the governmental wildlife organisation Natural England added feral parakeets to the “general licence”, a list of wild species that can be lawfully culled without the need for specific permission.
+In 2009, the governmental wildlife organisation Natural England added feral parakeets to the "general licence", a list of wild species that can be culled lawfully without the need for specific permission.
 Feral monk parakeets (Myiopsitta monachus) were subsequently also covered by the licence.
 In March 2021, the Department for Environment, Food and Rural Affairs stated that no cull of the ring-necked parakeet population in the UK was planned.